anvilproject/anvil-portal/content/guides/content/editing-an-existing-page.md

 Once in the editor, you can update content as you like and even preview the markdown by selecting the "Preview Changes" tab.

-The preview will be styled for the github site, not for the HCA site, but you can see if your image links work and check general formatting of the document.
+The preview will be styled for the github site, not for the AnVIL site, but you can see if your image links work and check general formatting of the document.

 >Note that the github editor does not highlight spell check errors so be vigilant.